 Customer Feedback

-1. Act on Feedback: Act on the feedback received from customers.
+- Act on Feedback: Respond to customer feedback.
 Adjust your strategies if customers express discomfort or dissatisfaction with specific personalization tactics.

 User-Centric Approach

-1. Transparency: Be transparent about how personalization works.
-Inform customers about the benefits of personalized recommendations and allow them to easily modify their preferences or opt-out.
+- Transparency: Be transparent about how personalization works.
+Inform customers about the benefits of personalized recommendations and allow them to easily modify their preferences or opt out.